littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

 v7.2 (09/22/25) Post-Lyra (4.1) Improvements
+-Casino luck events interact with superstition civics --Having these allows you to blunt the worst effects of bad luck events.
+--Also makes bad luck events less likely.

 v7.1 (09/22/25) Lyra (4.1) Update
 -Fixed what was needed for compatibility with Stellaris 4.1 (Lyra).